 1/2 teaspoon coarse salt

 1/2 teaspoon pepper

 - Preheat oven to 425 degrees F.

 - On one or two baking sheets, arrange the fennel and potatoes in a single layer.
-Toss with the olive oil, salt, pepper and garlic.
+Toss with olive oil, salt, pepper, and garlic.
 Place in the oven and roast for 20 minutes.